-- On hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals.
-Do not leave children or adults who would normally require the support of others in your vehicle.
-Unattended pets should not be left alone either. - Properly secure all cargo with ropes or straps to help prevent it from sliding or shifting.
+- Do not leave children or adults who would normally require the support of others alone in your vehicle.
+Pets should not be left alone either.
+They could accidentally injure themselves or others through inadvertent operation of the vehicle.
+Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals. - Properly secure all cargo with ropes or straps to help prevent it from sliding or shifting.
 Do not place cargo higher than the seatbacks.
 In a sudden stop or collision, unsecured cargo could cause personal injury.